Contact Us Biographies Market Intelligence home

 4. Option of claiming the seniority of national trade marks

-The Community trade mark has been designed to complement the national systems of
+The EUTM has been designed to complement the national systems of

 protection.
-If applicants or proprietors of a Community trade mark already hold a prior identical
+If applicants or proprietors of an EUTM mark already hold a prior identical

 national trade mark for identical goods and services they may claim the seniority of that